avocado-framework/avocado/man/avocado.rst

       --keep-tmp            Keep job temporary files (useful for avocado debugging).
       --ignore-missing-references
-                            Force the job execution, even if some of the test.
+                            Force the job execution, even if some of the test references are not resolved to tests.
-      --disable-sysinfo     Enable or disable sysinfo information.
-Like hardware details, profiles, etc.
+      --disable-sysinfo     Disable sysinfo collection (like hardware details, profiles, etc).
       --execution-order RUN.EXECUTION_ORDER
                             Defines the order of iterating through test suite and test variants